-The Stakeholder Board shares three members with the Executive Board and represents the interests of all stakeholders.
-In addition, the Stakeholder Board:
+The Stakeholder Advisory Board shares three members with the Executive Board and represents the interests of all stakeholders.
+In addition, the Stakeholder Advisory Board:

 Todd Nash is the Director of Responsible Sourcing at The Home Depot in Atlanta, GA.
 Todd has over 20 years of Retail experience in the areas of regulatory compliance and responsible sourcing.
 He joined The Home Depot in January 2011 and is responsible for working with teams throughout The Home Depot, their affiliates, divisions, subsidiaries, and supply chain partners to conduct business in a responsible and ethical manner.
 Todd also leads the effort for The Home Depot to comply with the SEC Conflict Minerals rules.

 Prior to joining The Home Depot, Todd led the Global Product Compliance teams at Amazon.com, was responsible for regulatory compliance at West Marine, and partnered with multiple U.S. government agencies as a consultant with Booz Allen & Hamilton.

 A native of Rhode Island, Todd holds a B.A. degree from the University of Rhode Island in Political Science and English.
 Todd also received his Master’s degree in Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.